-The deadline for returning gifts for 2017 is Wednesday 6th December.
+The deadline for returning gifts to a drop off location for 2020 is Friday 4th December.
 This enables us to sort the gifts in a tight turnaround time to distribute them to the children before Christmas.

 If you miss this deadline we might still be able to accept your gift.
-If it is after the return date please return it to us directly at either our office at 5 St Machar Drive, or at our Home Comforts stores at Great Western Road or Peterculter.
+If it is after the return date please return it to us directly at either our office at 5 St Machar Drive or our Sorting Location which is the Frederick Street School, Frederick Street.

 What should I do if I’m not sure what gift to donate?

 If you don’t know what gift to buy, please have a look at our Gift Guide.
 It should give you some good ideas for all age groups!